hadi-alnehlawi/Notejam/README.md

 5. Setup CI/CD
 # Technology Stack #
 We choose to run the applicaiton on AWS cloud providers for many factors.
 In my opinion, scalabiltiy and flexibility are the most important factors.
 In the below a list of AWS services stack:
 * [Docker](https://www.docker.com/): We cannot think of microservice without mentioning docker.
-The whole concept of building an application as microservice is convert its compoenent into contianers and the poineer tehconology is docker to achiver this goal.
+The whole concept of construct any microservice application is building it as contianers and the poineer technology to achiver this goal is Docker.
 * [EKS](https://aws.amazon.com/eks/): It is the most trusted way to start, run and scal Kubernetes.
 At the end we are going to create an application that automatically scale up/down and run in a high availability configuraiotn.
 * [RDS](https://aws.amazon.com/rds/?p=pm&c=db&z=3): Amazon Relational Database Service makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
 * [Terraform](https://www.terraform.io/): Instead of provisioning the infrastrucre manually, I used terraform .
 Defining infrastrcue as code to create resources, manage existing ones, and destroy those no longer needed.